Wolff's Ideal Theorem on Qp Spaces: Remarks and Questions

 \subsection{Generalized Ideal Problem on $Q_p$ Spaces}

 We proved that the size conditions (3) and (5) imply $g^3 \in \mathcal{I}(f_1,...,f_n)$ in $ H^{\infty}(\mathbb{D})\cap Q_p$ and in $\mathcal{M}(Q_p)$.
 Several authors (for example, Treil[T2], Trent[Tr1],..) have given sufficient conditions for $g\in \mathcal{I}(f_1,...,f_n)$ in $H^{\infty}(\mathbb{D})$.
-It opens up the problem of whether a single sufficient condition can generalize the ideal problem. \
+It opens up the problem of whether a single sufficient condition can generalize the ideal problem. \\

-$\mathit{Acknowledgements}$.
-The author would like to thank Dr. T. Trent for suggesting the problem and also would like to thank Dr. J. Xiao, Dr. J. Pau, Dr. A. Nicolau, and Dr. Z. Wu for having nice conversations on different properties of $Q_p$ spaces.
+Acknowledgement: The author would like to thank the referee for the careful review and providing important comments.
+The author also would like to thank Dr. J. Xiao, Dr. J. Pau, Dr. A. Nicolau, and Dr. Z. Wu for having useful conversations on different properties of $Q_p$ spaces.